ibm-cloud-docs/ibm-cloud-provider-for-terraform/getting-started.md

 4. [Retrieve your {{site.data.keyword.cloud_notm}} classic infrastructure user name and API key](/docs/account?topic=account-classic_keys).
 You use this user name and API key to provision the classic infrastructure virtual server in your {{site.data.keyword.cloud_notm}} account.

 6. Create a local Terraform variables file that is named `terraform.tfvars` to store your {{site.data.keyword.cloud_notm}} classic infrastructure credentials and the {{site.data.keyword.cloud_notm}} API key.
 Make sure to save this file in the folder that you created for your first Terraform project.
-Variables that are defined in the `terraform.tfvars` file are automatically loaded by Terraform when the {{site.data.keyword.cloud_not}} Provider plug-in is initialized and you can reference them in every Terraform configuration file that you use.
+Variables that are defined in the `terraform.tfvars` file are automatically loaded by Terraform when the {{site.data.keyword.cloud_notm}} Provider plug-in is initialized and you can reference them in every Terraform configuration file that you use.

    Because the `terraform.tfvars` file contains confidential information, do not push this file to your version control system where you store the Terraform configuration files of the resources that you want to provision.
 This file is meant to be on your local system only.
    {: important}